School Recycling Made Easy

 Who do I contact if I have questions?

-Tom Chiarodit is the guy you want to talk to about school recycling.
-Call him directly at (805) 882-3624 or submit a question using our contact form below.
+Sam Dickinson is your man.
+Call him at (805) 882-3618, e-mail him, or submit a question using our contact form.

 Related Materials

-- Book Reuse
+- School Supplies Reuse

 - Recycling Containers